meom-group/tutos/gricad/README.md

     - /home/username/.conda/envs
 ```

-**Note**: You can add as many directories as you want.
+**Note**: You can add as many directories as you want, even from other users.
 This just ensures that conda can talk to it.

 ---